capitalisttofu/stock-market-streaming-app/backend/README.md

 The parser can be run after, before, or during running the `csv-to-raw-trade-stream`

 After consuming the messages, `raw_trade_event_parser` can similate the datasource in two different ways:
-- Send the events directly after each other
+- Send the events immediately after each other
 - Simulate a real event producer by waiting the `Trading time` difference of current and next event before sending the next event

-As the event density varies during the day, there are two environmental variables (`REALTIME_DATA_PRODUCTION_START_HOUR` and `REALTIME_DATA_PRODUCTION_END_HOUR`) in the `.env` file to control the start and end hour of the real event producer simulation.
-For example, if REALTIME_DATA_PRODUCTION_START_HOUR is 7 and REALTIME_DATA_PRODUCTION_END_HOUR is 20.
-The realistic producer simulation happens between 7 am and 8 pm.
-Between 0 am and 7 am, and after 8 pm, the events are sent directly without waiting their time difference.
+The similation can be controlled with two environmental variables: `REALTIME_DATA_PRODUCTION_START_HOUR` and `REALTIME_DATA_PRODUCTION_END_HOUR` in the `.env` file.
+As the event frequency varies during the day, it is often beneficial to limit the real event producer simulation to specific hours.
+`REALTIME_DATA_PRODUCTION_START_HOUR` defines when real event production begins.
+Before this time, events are processed continuously. `REALTIME_DATA_PRODUCTION_END_HOUR` marks when real-time processing stops for the day.
+After this time, events are processed immediately after each other.
+The values for these environment variables should be specified as an hour between 0 and 24.
+For example, if `REALTIME_DATA_PRODUCTION_START_HOUR` is set to 7 and `REALTIME_DATA_PRODUCTION_END_HOUR` to 20, the real event producer simulation runs between 7 a.m. and 8 p.m.
+Outside of these hours (from midnight to 7 a.m. and after 8 p.m.), events are processed immediately, without observing the usual time intervals between them.

 If the `Last`, and `Trading time` variables of the datapoint are defined, `raw_trade_event_parser` produces a new messages to the `trade_data` topic.